 Good data is important in trading.
 After ten years of day trading, I have experienced the expensive way the importance of good data.
 The famous saying “garbage in, garbage out” is indeed true.

 Your backtest is only as good as the data you are testing on.
 Make sure you are backtesting on reliable and “clean” data.
 In the long run, it pays off to spend money on a good data source for backtesting.

 I have probably lost tens of thousands of dollars on trading strategies that are based on “garbage”.
 Sad but true.

 (Before we go on we’d like to mention that we have a backtesting course that covers all aspects of how to backtest.)

 Problem is, it is not much you can do about it.
 Or is it?
 By writing this blog I’ve been contacted by several people.
 Yesterday one sent me his own data on SPY which he has downloaded from Interactive Brokers (IB) himself.
 I’ll do some testing on this dataset to see the differences between that and EOD data from Yahoo!finance.
 No doubt the dataset downloaded from IB is better than what you get from many providers.

 First, I’ll show you two errors in SPY which I still can remember (in Yahoo!Finance):

-This example is from 30th of November 2011.
 It’s correct that it was a big gap up opening, but the low is completely wrong.
 Even in a paid data feed as IQFeed.net this low price is included (on EOD data, not intraday data).
-In many strategies this will turn out to be a huge winner, but it’s far from real trading.
-The fact is that this day the low was only some 20 cents lower than the open!
+In many strategies, if you rely on the low of the day to set profit targets, this will turn out to be a huge winner.
+But in reality, this low trade never happened.
+The fact is that this day had a low that was only some 20 cents lower than the open!
 Not 2 dollars as shown here.

 Here is the second example:

 Worth noting is that the CLOSE is basically 100% right.
 OPEN is also reasonably correct.
-It is the HIGH and LOW prices of the day which is sometimes wrong.
+It is the HIGH and LOW prices of the day which are sometimes (very) wrong.